Organizing Child Support in Divorce-Part 1

 • Child support ends at 21 or prior to 21 upon the child’s emancipation.
 That typically happens if a child enters the military, marries, or does not go on to higher education after high school and is independent.

-• UPDATE July 2022: NYS passed a law in Oct 2021 affecting child support.
+• NYS passed a law in Oct 2021 affecting child support.
 Chapter 14 Domestic Relations, Article 13, Section 240-D now permits a custodial parent to pursue child support for adult children with disabilities above the age of 21; such support will continue until age 26.
 The child must be diagnosed by a medical professional.
 The law also allows courts to modify prior child support orders.
 This means parents can return to court and petition to modify their current child support orders if the child is not older than age 26.
 The person who may file the petition is the custodial parent or caregiver of a “developmentally disabled” child and that child is “principally dependent” on the petitioner and resides with the petitioner.
 Please consult your divorce mediator or divorce attorney to learn more about this legislation and determine whether this applies to your situation.

 Child Support Is a Complicated Issue